ShreyajYadav/ShreyajYadav.github.io/README.md

 We ended the day by testing each roller coaster and we had a vote on which one was the best.
 Today was a very busy and heavy day but it was the best so far.

+#                             Day 4

+Thursday, 7th March
+On the Fourth day we started off with a town hall meeting where we in listened on what the company had planned for the next 2 weeks.
+Then we had a workshop similar to the one yesterday where we were told about college life and how studying computer science in college is like.
+Lastly we had a workshop where we had to fix a python coded game and make our own changes to it.
+I think this day was the hardest so far but definitely enjoyed it.